I-CubeX/ProcessingICubeX/README.md

-##Processing Interface for ICubeX Digitizer
+##Processing Interface for ICubeX digitizers

 Tested with: USB-microDig and Wi-microDig